 It was another cold and dreary day today here in Portland so I was in the mood for comfort food.
-I picked up some bone-in, skin-on chicken thighs at the grocery store today along with some fresh parsley and a small shallot and decided to simply roast the chicken thighs with a herb-shallot mixture rubbed directly on the meat under the skin.
-I didn’t want the chicken to cook in all the grease from the skin, so I put a couple metal cooling racks in my baking sheet and cooked the chicken on top.
+I picked up some bone-in, skin-on chicken thighs at the grocery store today along with some fresh parsley and a small shallot, and decided to simply roast the chicken thighs with a herb-shallot mixture rubbed directly on the meat under the skin.
+I didn’t want the chicken to cook in all the grease from the skin, so I put a couple of metal cooling racks in my baking sheet and cooked the chicken on top.
 The chicken turned out crispy on the outside and so flavorful and juicy inside without being greasy.
 We all thought these herb-shallot roasted chicken thighs were amazing, even my daughter who isn’t a huge chicken fan.
 Yay for small victories!

 Preheat the oven to 425 degrees.
 Place two metal cooling racks in a large baking sheet then coat the racks with cooking spray.